signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="AudioQualityNotes"></a>
 ## Audio Quality Notes

-1) When measuring audio quality for a customer (for example in lawful intercept applications), wav files, although convenient, can obscure audio delays/gaps and interstream alignment issues.
-Wav data assumes a linear sampling rate and does not encode sampling points, which is why packet audio should always be used for accurate audio quality analysis.
+1) When measuring audio quality for a customer (for example in lawful intercept applications), wav files, although convenient, can obscure audio delays/gaps and interstream alignment issues because they assume a linear sampling rate and do not encode sampling points.
+This is why packet audio should always be used for accurate audio quality analysis.

+2) Audio quality measurement should also include frequency domain analysis, as shown in